-REVIEW OF THE STATEMENT BY THE EXTERNAL AUDITORS
+ASSURANCE PROVIDED BY THE EXTERNAL AUDITORS

 The External Auditors have reviewed the Statement on Risk Management and Internal Control.
-Their review has been conducted to assess whether the Statement on Risk Management and Internal Control is supported by the documentation prepared by or for the Directors and appropriately reflects the process the Directors have adopted in assessing the risks faced by the Group and also in reviewing the adequacy and integrity of the system of internal controls for the Group.
+Their review has been conducted to assess whether the Statement on Risk Management and Internal Control is supported by the documentation prepared by or for the Directors and appropriately reflects the process the Directors have adopted in assessing the risks faced by the Group and also in reviewing the adequacy and integrity of the system of internal control for the Group.

-Based on the review, the External Auditors have reported to the Board that nothing has come to their attention that causes them to believe that this Statement is inconsistent with their understanding of the process that the Board has adopted in the review of the adequacy and integrity of the systems of internal control of the Board.
+Based on the review, the External Auditors have reported to the Board that nothing has come to their attention that causes them to believe that this Statement is inconsistent with their understanding of the process that the Board has adopted in the review of the adequacy and integrity of the system of internal control of the Board.

-This statement is issued in accordance with a resolution of the Board dated 18 January 2018.
+This Statement is issued in accordance with a resolution of the Board dated 16th January, 2018.

-AUDIT COMMITTEE REPORT
+AUDIT COMMITTEE

+REPORT

-The Board of Directors is pleased to present the following Audit Committee Report and its summary of work for the financial year ended 30 September 2017.
+The Board of Directors ("the Board") is pleased to present the following Audit Committee Report and its summary of work for the financial year ended 30th September, 2018.